mloubout/SC20Paper/paper.md

 u_t = Eq(tau.forward,  model.damp *  (tau + s * (l * diag(div(v.forward)) + mu * (grad(v.forward) + grad(v.forward).T))))
 ```

-The `Sympy` expressions created by these commands can be displayed with the `Sympy` pretty printer (`sympy.pprint`) as shown in Figure #PrettyElas\.
+The `SymPy` expressions created by these commands can be displayed with `sympy.pprint` as shown in Figure #PrettyElas\.
 This representation reflects perfectly the mathematics while still providing computational portability and efficiency through the Devito compiler.

 #### Figure: {#PrettyElas}
 ![](./Figures/vel_symb.png){width=100%}
 : Update stencil for the particle velocity.
 The stencil for updating the stress component is left out for readability, as the equation does not fit onto a single page.
 However, it can be found in the Devito tutorial on elastic modelling on github.

-Each component of a vectorial or tensorial object is accessible via conventional vector and matrix indices (i.e. `v[0], t[0,1],....`) and each component is a Devito `Function` and implements all the previously introduced propetries such as the domain decomposed data.

 ### 2D example